 The notice is to state that the Notifying Access Seeker is prepared to enter into an Access Agreement consistent (subject to the next sub-section) with its Access Application on the terms of the Standard Access Agreement or on any other terms agreed between DBCT Management and the Access Seeker.

-The notice may state that the Notifying Access Seeker wishes to enter into an Access Agreement for a lower tonnage, shorter term or earlier date for commencement of Access than requested in the Access Application.
+The notice may state that the Notifying Access Seeker wishes to enter into an Access Agreement for a lower tonnage, shorter term or earlier date for commencement of Access than requested in the Access Application, provided that any revised Access commencement date must not precede the date of the notice (the Notification Date).

 If DBCT Management receives such notice from the Notifying Access Seeker, it must promptly: